The United Kingdom shipped US$526.3 billion worth of goods around the world in 2022.

 Top 5 Continents for Buying UK Exports

-Applying a continental lens and based on 2021 data, exports by value from the United Kingdom were sold to importers located in the continent entities below.
+Applying a continents-based lens, exports by value from the United Kingdom were sold to importers located in the continental entities below.

 UK Exports to EU Countries

-Below are the top 10 EU customers for Britain’s exported goods during 2022.
+Below are the top 10 EU customers for Britain’s exported goods during 2024, paying for 37.6% of all UK spending on imported products for the year.

 UK’s Major Trade Deficits by Country

-Overall, The United Kingdom incurred an overall -$288.8 billion trade deficit during 2022.
-That dollar amount represents a 32.7% expansion from -$217.6 billion in red ink one year earlier.
+The United Kingdom incurred an overall -US$303.1 billion trade deficit during 2024.
+That dollar amount results from an 11.4% expansion from -$272.2 billion in red ink one year earlier.

 As defined by Investopedia, a country whose total value of all imported goods is higher than its value of all exports is said to have a negative trade balance or deficit.